-This cookie recipe comes courtesy of Louise, who you may know from the comment section and who also happens to be the official baker for the Bethlehem, PA Trail of Lights.
+Surprise Oatmeal Cookies is a recipe from Louise, who you may know from the comment section and who also happens to be the official baker for the Bethlehem, PA Trail of Lights.
 Every year she makes dozens of assorted cookies to serve to groups who take guided tours of the lights.
-While we didn’t get to go on Louise’s tour (though we did go on Pete’s!), we were the lucky recipients of a box of Louise’s special cookies.
+While we didn’t get to go on Louise’s tour, we were the lucky recipients of a box of Louise’s special cookies.
 She is every bit as good a baker as I expected and she also turned me on to some new recipes.
 This is one of my favorites from her collection.
 Louise says it’s an adaptation of Maida Heatter’s Key Largo Oatmeal Cookies, which call for a very special ingredient.

 I’d used potato chips in lots of other cookies, but never in oatmeal.
 In fact, when I first tried one of the cookies (in a fairly dark kitchen and in a tired mood) I thought the potato chips were coconut chips.
 But what I really loved about the cookies was their size, shape, and how packed with goodies they were.
 These cookies are really big and fat, crisp on the outside, and filled with nuts, dried fruit, and of course the potato chips.
 I’ve since made two batches of my own and have incorporated coconut.